 get through those patches.

-My week
+My week of training

 Having got